 FILS key confirmation

+AMPE handshake

+WNM Sleep Mode exchange

 An attacker may still get into MITM position temporarily – say by selectively jamming channel switch notification/messages for example, until the next handshake, BA agreement etc. that directly or indirectly validate the OCI.
 Such an attack would be detectable.
+Note that if both the AP and client pause data frame transmissions until the SA query has completed, the temporary MITM position caused by channel switches could be completely avoided.

 Instruct the editor to add to section 3.
 Definitions… definitions for OCI and OCVC